canonical/ubuntu-pro-client/docs/explanations/apt_messages.md

   to communicate with.

+> **Note**
+> Those hooks are only delivered on LTS releases.
+This is because the hooks will
+> not deliver useful messages on non-LTS due to lack of support for ESM services.

 ## How are APT configured to deliver those messages

 We currently ship the package the `20apt-esm-hook.conf` configuration that